 Q: How long will it take for our photo album to be ready?

 Q: Can I bring my own photographer/ hairdresser/ make up artist/ singer?

 A: It depends on the photographer.
 I recommend 2 Irish photographers and 2 British photographers.
-Their prices may be higher, but you get the proofs quicker and will have access to them on line.

 A: Yes, if you have a guest who´s service you´d like to use on your wedding day that´s no problem.
 Just give me their contact so I can liase with them.

 Q: Should we organise a party for the day before or after the wedding?

 Q: How much will that cost?